stanwarri/picnic/README.md

-thorfw/pixilate
+Pixilate
 ===========

-On-demand image manipulation for PHP 5.3+ (with Laravel 4 support)
+On-demand image manipulation for PHP 5.3+

 This tool generates thumbnails or/and adds effects to an image, on the fly by request, using the WideImage library.

-The image is always sent over the HTTP server for better performance.
+It can be used standalone or as a Laravel 4 package.

 ## Setup